Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • July: 6, 7, 13, 14

 But it’s important to know what it doesn’t cover too.
 Generally speaking, policies will exclude any losses incurred if you’re breaking local laws, for example.
-You’re also likely not to be covered if you’re travelling against government travel advice.
+You’re also likely not to be covered if you’re travelling against government advice.

 You will also not be covered if you miss flights, travel connections or booked accommodation if you’re denied entry to a country or territory.